 - You were recently divorced

 - You've recently lost a spouse or other family member

 - You have an incapacitated spouse in need of long-term care

 - You have a taxable estate for federal and/or state estate tax purposes

-If one or more of these situations apply to you, you'll need the counseling and advice of an experienced elder law attorney to assist you with your elder law needs.
-Otherwise, your state or the Internal Revenue Service might receive the largest chunk of your assets.
+You'll need the counseling and advice of an experienced elder law attorney to assist with your future plans if one or more of these situations apply to you.
+Otherwise, your state, an ex-spouse, or the Internal Revenue Service might receive control of or the largest chunk of your assets.